“Thanks to both a fresh look and some meaningful upgrades, Windows 11 fits in with most workflows and lifestyles.”

-And with the Windows 11 2022 Update, Windows now has “Focus Session” ability built right in your notification center.
+After the Windows 11 2022 Update, Windows has “Focus Session” ability built right in your notification center.
 This helps you listen to music and book a certain time each day of the week to relax and unwind, ensuring you’re always productive no matter what.

 One of the core areas of Windows, the Settings app, is much easier to understand in Windows 11.
 A sidebar now lists the most commonly accessed setting options, and redesigned settings pages make it easier to find what you’re looking for.
 Need Windows Update settings?
 Everything you need is right up front, without having to click through multiple menus.

 During a busy day, those tweaks make a huge time-saving difference.
-It’s now much easier to control settings on my PC, without having to wonder where I need to go, or run a search in the Start Menu, or visit a settings app.
+It’s now much easier to control settings on my PC, without having to wonder where I need to go, run a search in the Start Menu, or visit a settings app.

-While there are a ton of productivity features in Windows 11, there are also a bunch catered to entertainment.
-These include the new Widgets experience, the new “Chat” app in the Taskbar, and a fresh new Microsoft Store.
+While there are a ton of productivity features in Windows 11, entertainment is a big focus too.
+Improvements include the new Widgets experience, the new “Chat” app in the Taskbar, and a fresh new Microsoft Store.
 There’s even the ability to run Android Apps in Windows 11, too.